DestinationsEurope

 Day 1

 We knew for sure that we wanted to visit one thing: Sea Life (more about it below).
-We were coming after a few zoos visited in the other cities during our month-long train trip through Europe, and we wanted something new.
+We were coming after a few zoos visited in the past several days (in Vienna and Budapest) during our month-long train trip through Europe, and we wanted something new.

-On our way to Sea Life, we simply happened to go past the BMW Museum.
+On our way to Sea Life, we simply happened to go past the BMW Welt (we initially thought it was the BMW Museum).
 That was something that we had to see, especially since there was no entrance fee either!

 It’s a museum / store, but I was one of the many people there who wouldn’t afford getting a BMW, so I had to go with watching only.